NERC-CEH/data-science-toolbox/about_this_project/get_involved.md

 # Get Involved! 🪴

 This project is being designed with and for the Environmental Sciences community.
-It's success is dependent on you getting involved and engaged 😊
+Its success is dependent on you getting involved and engaged 😊

 There's various ways of doing this including: